 We get bogged down in non-essential tasks for several reasons that include: (1) a desire to procrastinate doing more difficult tasks; (2) an inability to identify the most important tasks (this is often a leadership problem); or (3) a need to be constantly working really hard simply to feel “worthy.”

 My Midwestern grandmother believed she was not a worthy human being unless she worked herself to exhaustion every day (a common affliction in Minnesota where I grew up).
 Once her kids were grown, she did not have enough to do, so she simply cleaned excessively to make sure she was working hard enough to be worthy.
-She often cleaned whether her house needed or not, sometimes re-vacuuming untouched carpets.
+She often cleaned whether her house needed it or not, sometimes re-vacuuming untouched carpets.

 I see many people, including myself, engage in such activities.
 If my Grandmother ever returns to earth, I suspect that one of the first things she would say would be: “Dude, don’t waste so much time vacuuming,” (or something to that effect).